 Curriculum and Program Acceptance requirements are subject to change.
-Program start dates vary; check with your advisor/counselor for details.
+Program start dates vary; check with your advisor for details.
+The tuition and fees are approximate based on 2017-2018 rates and are subject to change prior to the start of the academic year.

 BUSINESS ACCOUNTING...introduces Business Management students to the core concepts of accounting and how a manager uses accounting in running a business.
-The students will use a computer-based accounting system to help them understand how transactions from the barious business processes lead to financial statements.
 The student will also learn how to use financial statements to manage a business.
 PREREQUISITE: 10804123 Math with Business Applications